yourbuddyconner/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 Over the next several sections we'll explore ways of addressing the two issues noted above.
 We'll introduce the problem of the computational complexity at the end of this chapter, and explore approaches for addressing that (i.e., making database searching faster) in the next chapter.

 ## Substitution matrices <link src='9f5e71'/>

+**TODO: I started editing this section before realizing that I needed to update some stuff above.**

 The first of the limitations we identified above was that all matches and mismatches were scored equally when aligning a pair of sequences.
 To understand why this is a problem, let's think about the meaning of match and mismatches.